Opinion: Tanzanians must end row on President Samia's titles | DW | 27.03.2021

 The term Mama Samia is not new.
 Since she became the deputy to the late President John Pombe Magufuli in 2015, people have always addressed her as Mama Samia.
 I have never heard her complain or disparage anyone for using that title.
 But still, some say she should be called Mama at home, but at work, it should be Her Excellency, President Samia Suluhu Hassan.

-It is strange for Tanzania because this is the first time the East African nation has a female president.
+It is strange for Tanzania, because this is the first time the East African nation has a female president.
 This epic political development reportedly made some critics question her leadership capability.
-President Samia has been quick to dismiss those aspersions.
+The new president has been quick to dismiss those aspersions.

-During her May 22, 2021, speech at Magufuli's state funeral in Dodoma, Samia reaffirmed her willingness and readiness to lead the nation.
+During her speech at Magufuli's state funeral in Dodoma on March 22, Samia reaffirmed her willingness and readiness to lead the nation.
 "For those who are skeptical on whether this woman will be able to be the president of Tanzania, I want to assure you that I'm standing here as the president.
-I repeat, I'm standing here as the president of the United Republic of Tanzania, and I am a woman," the president stressed.
+I repeat, I'm standing here as the president of the United Republic of Tanzania, and I am a woman," she stressed.

-If that is not enough, another issue is the use of the leader's name.
+If that wasn't enough, another issue is the use of the leader's name.
 In the past, all our former male presidents were known by their last names.
-For example, President Nyerere, President Mwinyi, President Kikwete, and the rest.
+For example, President Nyerere, President Mwinyi, President Kikwete and the rest.
 Now that we have a female president, should we call her President Samia or Her Excellency, President Hassan?
 Addressing her by her surname, could without a doubt, make it sound as if the president is male.

 Regarding the title, should it be Her Excellency or President Samia or Mama Samia or Madam Samia?
 Do we need to get directives from the government officials about this issue, or will it depend on the citizens themselves?

-Back to Mama, this is a word of great honor, but it will not make sense at all if Tanzania is not united, if it doesn't have democracy, freedom of expression or if she doesn't amend oppressive laws and reach out to the opposition.
+Back to Mama: this is a word of great honor, but it will not make sense at all if Tanzania is not united, if it doesn't have democracy freedom of expression or if the president doesn't amend oppressive laws and reach out to the opposition.
 The word Mama will be honored if she respects the constitution and moves the country forward.
-At the end of the day, Tanzanians will judge her not by how good she was as a mother but by her performance and how she led the country.
+At the end of the day, Tanzanians will judge her not by how good she was as a mother, but by her performance and how she led the country.